How to Pick the Best AR Handguard Length

 Recessed Muzzle Devices

-DO NOT use a muzzle brake, compensator, or flash hider that directs the hot gas radially (up, down, to the sides) with a handguard that extends beyond the crown of the barrel.
-You will, at the very least, get some nasty stuff happening to your handguard where the gas is expelled.
+If you use a handguard that is too long for your barrel and muzzle device, you will, at the very least, get some nasty stuff happening to your handguard where the gas is expelled.
 At worst, you will burn the sh*t out of your hand or lose fingers.
-The image below illustrates the risk:
+The image below illustrates the risk of what can happen:

 With that said, the barrel may be shorter than the handguard IF either: